cernopendata/cms-opendata-guide/docs/index.md

 ## How to use this site

-There are three main tabs to help you navigate the site.
-It starts with the **Computing Tools** most likely needed to deal with CMS open data.
-Then, there is a little review of **CMSSW**, which is the software used by CMS.
-Finally the **Analysis** section guides you through the different steps (in the most general order) that you need to follow for performing a particle physics analysis with CMS open data.
+The lefthand tabs will help you navigate the site.
+If you click on each tab, it will expand to show further subsections.
+The sections will guide you through the main topics you will need to become familiar with to conduct an analysis using CMS Open Data.
+You'll learn about the computing tools needed to deal with CMS open data and about **CMSSW**, which is the software used by CMS.
+You'll also learn how to conduct a particle physics analysis.

 ## The site's philosophy